 Sultan Boabdil was immediately expelled.
 Legend holds that he was rebuked by his mother for weeping as he left the Alhambra: “You do well, my son, to cry like a woman for what you couldn’t defend like a man.”

 Muslims were either forced to convert or expelled from the country.
-The Muslims that converted moved to the Albayzín neighborhood, now a hip bohemian barrio, across the river from the Alhambra.
+The Muslims that did convert moved to the Albayzín neighborhood, which is now a hip bohemian barrio, across the river from the Alhambra.

 Christian rulers destroyed huge portions of the original complex, filled in pools, and boarded up arcades.
 Rooms were torn apart and a series of alterations gutted parts of the structure.

 She would become the first and long suffering wife of King Henry VIII, who founded a new religion so that he could divorce Katherine and marry Ann Boleyn.

 Napoleon apparently intended to blow up the palace as well.
 But a wounded soldier stymied his plans by diffusing the bomb.

 Over the centuries, the Alhambra fell into ruin and disrepair.
 It was abandoned in the 18th century.
 Squatters, beggars, and thieves took up residence.

 In 1829, Washington Irving moved into the Alhambra along with the squatters.
 Irving is an American writer and essayist known for his book The Legend of Sleepy Hollow.

 The romantic stories revived interest in the Alhambra and prompted the Spanish government to begin conservation efforts.
-Irving eloquently wrote:

-The Alhambra Tour: What To See at the Alhambra
+Guide To The Alhambra: What To See

 The Alhambra spans nearly 26 acres, with more than a mile of walls, 30 towers and many smaller structures.

 After you enter at the main ticket office, you stroll down the Calle Real de la Alhambra, past the ruins of the Medina.
 The Medina originally had public baths, shops, and a mosque.
 It was destroyed by Napoleon’s troops in 1812.
-Now you can only see the foundations.
+Now, you can only see the foundations.

 You’ll then pass the Parador de Granada San Francisco, which is a national monument open to the public.
 The Parador was once a Moorish palace, but was converted into a Franciscan monastery.